Danny-Ap/spotify-dashboard/README.md

 # Spotify Analytics Dashboard

-A comprehensive personal analytics project that processes Spotify streaming data to provide insights into listening habits, language patterns, and music preferences through an interactive dashboard.
+A comprehensive personal analytics project that processes 10 years of Spotify streaming data to uncover listening patterns, language preferences, and music trends through an interactive dashboard.

 🎧 **[Live Dashboard](https://danny-spotify-dashboard.streamlit.app/)**

 <img width="1908" height="895" alt="dashboardpicture" src="https://github.com/user-attachments/assets/fcf3dae2-85f7-4fdc-9674-f635cf94ba2a" />

 ## Project Overview

-This project transforms raw Spotify streaming data into meaningful insights through automated data collection, processing, and visualization.
-The system started with historical Spotify extended streaming history data and evolved into a real-time analytics platform that automatically fetches and processes recently played tracks every 2 hours.
+After accumulating over 10 years of listening history and more than 1,200 hours on Spotify, this project was born from curiosity: what trends exist in my music preferences over the years?
+What languages do I listen to most?
+How have my tastes evolved?

+This project is an end-to-end data engineering endeavor built over a few months, touching on database management, API integration, automated workflows, language detection, and interactive visualization.
+The goal was to learn a bit of everything while creating something personally meaningful.

-## Key Features
+## Key Insights from My Data

-- **Real-time Updates**: Automatically fetches recently played songs every 2 hours
-- **Language Detection**: Advanced language classification for songs across multiple languages
-- **Soundtrack Classification**: Identifies instrumental and soundtrack content
-- **Interactive Dashboard**: Comprehensive analytics with filtering capabilities
-- **Data Validation**: Automated error checking and data consistency validation
+The analysis revealed some fascinating patterns:
+- **Language Evolution**: English dominated my early years (2015-2017), Dutch took over during 2021-2023, and soundtracks became the primary listening choice from 2023-2025
+- **Top Artist**: Queen reigns supreme, with "Don't Stop Me Now" being the most played song at over 170 plays
+- **Nostalgia Factor**: Most songs are from 2010-2020, showing that nostalgia plays a significant role in music preferences

+## How It Works

+This project is split into two main parts:

+### Part 1: Historical Data Processing
+The journey began with Spotify's Extended Streaming History - a complete export of listening data spanning 10 years.
+This raw data needed cleaning, enrichment, and structure.
+The process involved:

+Working through the extended streaming history data, cleaning it up to handle issues like missing values and character encoding problems (especially with Hebrew text), then enriching each track with additional metadata from the Spotify API.
+For language detection, lyrics were fetched from the Genius API and analyzed using the langdetect library.
+Since not all songs have lyrics, a fallback system was built: first attempting lyrics-based detection, then using song titles, and finally checking other songs by the same artist.
+Soundtracks were identified by looking for keywords like "orchestra" or "OST" in song metadata, or recognizing composer names like Hans Zimmer and John Williams.
+Once processed, all this data was organized into clear MongoDB schemas.

+### Part 2: Real-Time Automation
+After establishing the historical baseline, the next challenge was keeping the data current.
+A GitHub Actions workflow was set up to automatically fetch recently played songs every 2 hours.
+When new tracks are detected, the same enrichment pipeline runs: fetching Spotify metadata, retrieving lyrics when available, detecting languages, and updating the MongoDB database.
+This ensures the dashboard always reflects current listening habits without manual intervention.

 ## Technology Stack

-- **APIs**: Spotify Web API for track metadata, Genius API for lyrics retrieval
+- **APIs**: Spotify Web API for track metadata, Genius API for lyrics
-- **Language Detection**: Custom implementation using `langdetect` library with character detection for Hebrew/Japanese
+- **Language Detection**: langdetect library with custom logic for multilingual content
+- **Database**: MongoDB (chosen as a free alternative to cloud databases like AWS, with excellent Python connectivity)
-- **Database**: MongoDB for data storage and management
+- **Automation**: GitHub Actions for scheduled data collection
-- **Visualization**: Streamlit dashboard with Altair charts
+- **Visualization**: Streamlit (free hosting for accessible dashboard)
-- **Data Processing**: Python with pandas for data manipulation
+- **Data Processing**: Python with pandas

-## Data Pipeline
+## Database Structure

-### 1. Initial Setup
-- **Historical Processing**: Uploaded and processed extended Spotify streaming history
-- **Database Population**: Established MongoDB collections with comprehensive track and artist data

-### 2. Real-time Automation
-- **Continuous Updates**: Automated system fetches recently played tracks every 2 hours
-- **New Content Detection**: Identifies and processes previously unseen songs and artists
-- **Metadata Enhancement**: Retrieves detailed track and artist information via Spotify API

-### 3. Language Detection System
-Since Spotify API doesn't provide language information for songs, I developed a sophisticated detection system:
-- **Lyrics Analysis**: Uses Genius API to fetch song lyrics for language detection
-- **Character Detection**: Identifies Hebrew and Japanese text using Unicode patterns
-- **Soundtrack Classification**: Detects instrumental/orchestral content using artist genres and composer databases
-- **Priority System**: Soundtrack → Hebrew → Japanese → Lyrics → Song Title → Artist Name

-### 4. Data Storage (MongoDB)
+The MongoDB database contains three main collections:

-- **StreamingHistory**: Main listening data with enriched metadata
+- **StreamingHistory**: Every song play with timestamp, duration, and enriched metadata
-- **songs_master**: Unique songs with language and soundtrack classifications
+- **songs_master**: Unique songs with detected language and soundtrack classification
-- **artists_master**: Unique artists with aggregated language information
+- **artists_master**: Unique artists with genre information and aggregated language data

-### 5. Validation & Quality Control
-- Cross-collection relationship validation
-- Data consistency checks
-- Automated error detection and reporting
-- Soundtrack language consistency fixes
+## Language Detection System

+Since Spotify's API doesn't provide language information for songs, a custom detection system was developed.
+The approach uses multiple data sources in priority order:

+First, soundtracks are identified based on keywords (orchestra, OST) or known composer names.
+For remaining songs, the system attempts to fetch lyrics from Genius API and uses langdetect to identify the language.
+When lyrics aren't available, it falls back to analyzing the song title or checking language patterns from other songs by the same artist.
+This multi-layered approach handles the reality that not all songs have accessible lyrics, while still achieving reasonable language classification across the entire library.

-## Dashboard Features
+## Dashboard

-- **Key Metrics**: Total listening hours, unique songs/artists/albums
-- **Top Charts**: Most played songs, artists, albums by hours and play count
-- **Temporal Analysis**: Listening patterns by day, month, year
-- **Language Distribution**: Song language breakdown with evolution over time
-- **Release Year Analysis**: Historical music preferences
-- **Listening Heatmap**: Hour-by-hour and day-of-week activity patterns
-- **Advanced Filtering**: Date range, artist, album, language, and year filters
+The Streamlit dashboard provides a comprehensive view of listening habits over time.
+It displays key metrics like total listening hours and unique songs, alongside top charts for most-played songs, artists, and albums.
+Temporal visualizations show listening patterns by day, month, and year, while language distribution charts reveal how music preferences evolved.
+The dashboard includes heatmaps for hour-by-hour activity patterns and release year analysis to understand the era of music being consumed.
+Multiple filters enable drilling down into specific time periods, artists, albums, languages, or release years to uncover personalized trends.

 ## Project Structure